plone/documentation/plone.app.dexterity/custom-views.md

     pass
 ```

-This gives our view a few extra properties that we can use in the template:
+This gives our view a few extra properties that we can use in the template.

 `view.w`

-: a dictionary of all the display widgets, keyed by field names.
+:   A dictionary of all the display widgets, keyed by field names.
     For fields provided by behaviors, that is usually prefixed with the behavior interface name (`IBehaviorInterface.field_name`).
     For the default schema, unqualified names apply.

 `view.widgets`

-: contains a list of widgets in schema order for the default fieldset.
+:   Contains a list of widgets in schema order for the default fieldset.

 `view.groups`

-: contains a list of fieldsets in fieldset order.
+:   Contains a list of fieldsets in fieldset order.

 `view.fieldsets`

-: contains a dictionary mapping fieldset name to fieldset.
+:   Contains a dictionary mapping fieldset name to fieldset.

 `widgets`
 :   On a fieldset (group), you can access a `widgets` list to get widgets in that fieldset.

 The `w` dict is the most commonly used.

-The `templates/sessionview.pt` template contains the following:
+The {file}`templates/sessionview.pt` template contains the following code.

 ```html
 <html xmlns="http://www.w3.org/1999/xhtml" xml:lang="en"